kelseyhightower/ingress-with-static-ip/README.md

-# Creating an Kubernetes Ingress Controllers with a Static IP Address
+# Creating a Kubernetes Ingress Controller with a Static IP Address on GCP or GKE

 This tutorial will walk you through creating an ingress controller on GKE with a static IP address.
 The use cases for doing this: